 Blockchain technology is dramatically transforming the way we do business, particularly in the areas of financial services, securities, and corporate transactions.
-However, both the technology and the laws governing it are highly complex, requiring sophisticated legal and technical expertise - and an insider's understanding of the ever-evolving regulatory space.
+However, both the technology and the laws governing it are highly complex, requiring sophisticated legal and technical skill - and an insider's understanding of the ever-evolving regulatory space.

-Gowling WLG is home to Canada's leading blockchain legal practice, comprising lawyers who are expertly qualified to advise clients on a broad range of legal issues related to blockchain technology.
+Gowling WLG is home to Canada's leading blockchain legal practice, comprising lawyers who are strongly qualified to advise clients on a broad range of legal issues related to blockchain technology.
 From initial coin offerings to consumer protection issues, our team can help you overcome the latest challenges and take advantage of new opportunities.

 Here are just a few examples of what sets us apart when it comes to blockchain and smart contracts:

-Gowling WLG leads the industry in blockchain expertise.
+Gowling WLG leads the industry in blockchain.
 We are the only international law firm to be a founding partner and co-founding member of the Blockchain Research Institute, a multi-million dollar knowledge network led by Don and Alex Tapscott that studies the strategic implications of blockchain alongside the Bank of Canada, Nasdaq, the TMX Group, IBM, KPMG, Bell Canada and others.

 Gowling WLG has also broken new ground in the listing of the first blockchain company in the world, and one of our practitioners coordinated the very first token sale offered as a security by way of an Offering Memorandum across Canada in accordance with Canadian securities laws.